Soaking in a warm bath is therapeutic on many levels. Hot baths can relieve sore muscles and joints.

 Make up a blend of your favorite essential oils.

 Create a spray or rollerball of these scents to carry with you throughout the day.
-Use your creation during the day when you need a reminder for relaxation.
-Take a deep breath, inhale, and remember.
+Use your creation when you need a relaxation reminder.
+Take a deep breath, inhale, and chill.